fregante/webext-events/readme.md

 Not to be confused with `chrome.runtime.onStartup`, this event is actually called when _the extension_ starts.
 The native `onStartup` is not fired when the user manually disables and re-enables the extension.

+In event pages and service workers, the background file is loaded and unloaded automatically; This event will ensure that the specified listener is only ever run once per "extension start."

 Compatibility:

 - Chrome: 112+ (MV3 only)